Mitochondrial Dysfunction

 Mitochondrial Dysfunction and Aging

-Mitochondria house a complicated quality control system that functions to minimize mitochondrial damage by either generating new mitochondria or removing damaged mitochondria in a process that forms the basis of aging.
+Mitochondria house a complicated quality control system that functions to minimize damage by either generating new or removing damaged mitochondria in a process that forms the basis of aging.

 Somatic mutation in mitochondrial DNA (mtDNA) specifically has been linked to the onset and progression of human cancer.
 As mammals age, somatic mitochondrial DNA (mtDNA) accumulates.
 Somatic mutations interrupt the function of the electron transport chain (ETC), a mitochondrial pathway key to the production of ATP.